UnearthedArcana/B_Spells/Log.md

 TO DO 38: To be remove lists: regen_list,

+Version 0.90.21

+2020-12-08

+- Corrected icons and port icon images

+- Small fix to add_icons.tpa (but needs a lot of work)

 Version 0.90.20

 - Not completely sure...need to recheck just about everything :(